-As at December 31, 2014, the Group complied with related loan covenants, including maintaining certain financial ratios, at the reporting dates.
+As at December 31, 2015, the Group complied with related loan covenants, including maintaining certain financial ratios, at the reporting dates.

-Total interest expense attributable to these loans, including amortization of capitalized transaction costs, amounted to P579.0 million, P583.6 million and P506.9 million for the years ended December 31, 2014, 2013 and 2012, respectively, and are presented as part of Finance Cost and Other Charges account in the consolidated statements of comprehensive income (see Note 26).
-Interest charges capitalized for the years ended December 31, 2014, 2013 and 2012 amounted to P391.5 million, P296.0 million and P465.8 million, respectively (see Note 13).
+Total interest expense attributable to these loans, including amortization of capitalized transaction costs, amounted to P497.4 million, P197.8 million and P513.0 million for the years ended December 31, 2015, 2014 and 2013, respectively, and are presented as part of Finance Costs and Other Charges account in the consolidated statements of comprehensive income (see Note 26).
+Interest charges capitalized for the years ended December 31, 2015, 2014 and 2013 amounted to P494.0 million, P391.5 million and P296.0 million, respectively.